kevinmatthes/libstring/CONTRIBUTING.md

 }
 ```

-An exception to this rule are `enum`s and array initialisation which are counted
+An exception to this rule are `enum`s and array initialisations which are
-to the further lists.
+counted to the category of further lists.

 Any other lists shall be handled according to the *Haskell* conventions, such as
 parameter lists, `enum` definitions and array initialisations, for instance.
 An